-Candida auris (C. auris), often called a “super fungus,” is a dangerous yeast infection that resists many common antibiotics.
-This resistance makes it both easier to spread and harder to fight and eliminate from a patient.
+C. auris, often called a “super fungus,” is a dangerous yeast infection that resists many common antibiotics.
+This resistance makes it both easier to spread and harder to treat once a patient is infected.

-Apart from its drug resistance, C. auris concerns scientists because it is difficult to identify with standard laboratory tests.
-Misidentification can lead to relaxed safeguards and promote the spread of the fungus.
+Besides its drug resistance, C. auris is a concern for scientists because it is difficult to identify with standard laboratory tests.
+Failure to detect the deadly fungus can lead to relaxed safeguards, promoting its spread.

-C. auris most commonly infects people who are already sick and hospitalized, with older populations in long-term care facilities at particular risk.
-This is especially true when medical equipment is not sanitized or when medical staff treats patients without precautions like gloves.
+C. auris most commonly infects people who are already sick and hospitalized, with older populations in long-term care facilities at especially high risk.
+Spreading can rise when medical equipment is not sanitized, or medical staff treat patients without proper precautions like gloves.

-Medical care in nursing homes typically includes a high number of intrusive devices like catheters, cannulas, and feeding tubes.
+Additionally, medical care in nursing homes commonly involves intrusive devices like catheters, cannulas, and feeding tubes.
 Improper sanitation when inserting these devices increases the risk of contracting C. auris.

 Most people infected by C. auris are already sick from something else, so the fungal infection can be tough to spot at first.

 The most common symptoms of C. auris are fever and chills — the same side effects as many other infections.
-However, doctors should suspect the super fungus if symptoms are not cured by common antibiotics.
+However, doctors should suspect the super fungus if standard antibiotics do not cure symptoms.

 - The fungus has been shown to survive industrial-strength cleaning on hospital room surfaces and equipment.

-- Its versatility means it can cause infections from multiple sources, including ear infections, bloodstream infections, and wound infections.
+- Its versatility means it can cause infections from multiple sources, including the ears, bloodstream, and wound infections.